NOAA-GFDL/fre-cli/docs/setup.rst

 Generic
 =======================
-If you are outside GFDL or are a FRE developer, it's easy to install through conda.
-If you're at GFDL,
+If you are outside GFDL or are a FRE developer, install with conda.
+If you're at GFDL, bring conda into your PATH with

 ``module load miniforge``

-If you are outside, install the miniconda tool with the standard instructions (https://docs.anaconda.com/miniconda/miniconda-install/).
+If you are outside GFDL, install the miniconda tool with the standard instructions (https://docs.anaconda.com/miniconda/miniconda-install/).

-Then, install the latest fre-cli from the NOAA-GFDL anaconda channel (https://anaconda.org/NOAA-GFDL/fre-cli):
+Once you have conda available, install the latest fre-cli from the NOAA-GFDL anaconda channel:

 ``conda create --name fre --channel noaa-gfdl --channel conda-forge fre-cli``